-Permits: Hunting is by permit only.
-Permits will be issued by the State.
-The total number of permits issued may not exceed 50 in Idaho, 500 in Montana, 650 in Nevada, and 2,750 in Utah.
+Permits: Hunting is by State-issued permit only.
+The total number of permits issued may not exceed 50 in Idaho, 500 in Montana, 750 in Nevada, and 2.750 in Utah.
 Permits will authorize the take of no more than 1 swan per permit.
-Only 1 permit may be issued per hunter in Montana and Utah; 2 permits may be issued per hunter in Nevada.
+Only 1 permit may be issued per hunter in Idaho, Montana, and Utah; 2 permits may be issued per hunter in Nevada.